 The whole workplace flexibility issue came back to the forefront of my mind.

-What you may not be aware of, is that I have been running my business for the past two and a half years on flexible hours…
+I have been running my business for the past two and a half years on flexible hours.

-I have two children at school in our local community, and one of my initial reasons for opening the flexible workspaces was to be able to create an income for myself which didn’t require commuting to the city, and wasn’t going to be awkward if either of my kids needed me for any reason.
+I have two children at school in our local community.
+One of my initial reasons for opening the flexible workspaces was to be able to create an income for myself which didn’t require commuting to the city, and wasn’t going to be awkward if either of my kids needed me for any reason.
 Being in another country at the other side of the world from our family means less opportunities to call on someone to help out when things don’t go to plan!
-I’m a ‘give everything to whatever I’m doing’ kind of a person, so the idea of letting my work down, or letting my kids down, was not something I wanted to do.
-So the reality is I drop the kids at school in the morning (and it’s two schools now – primary and high school), so I’m not at work until about 9am, and then I have to leave at about 2.30pm to start the school pickup process… And eat lunch at some point…
+I’m a ‘give everything to whatever I’m doing’ kind of a person.
+The idea of letting my work down, or letting my kids down, was not something I wanted to do.
+I drop the kids at school in the morning (and it’s two schools now – primary and high school), so I’m not at work until about 9am, and then I have to leave at about 2.30pm to start the school pickup process..
+And eat lunch at some point…

 Imagine trying to start up a new business, and only being available during those hours to meet people, to talk about the services we could offer, and then to actually make it all happen.
-It wasn’t pretty that first year or so, I can tell you – but the more people who got involved, who understood the concept, who became workspace users – the more I was able to breathe out and relax a little.
-And the more people realised where I was in my chaotic life, the more they opened up about how crazy theirs was too, and we were able to start finding solutions for the crazy – helping each other out when things got difficult, and spreading the word about how it was ok to admit that we weren’t actually available to work 9-5 every day, we couldn’t attend those breakfast networking events, but that these things had no impact on how good we were at our jobs!
+It wasn’t pretty that first year or so, I can tell you.
+But then more people got involved.
+They understood the concept, became workspace users.
+I was able to breathe out and relax a little.
+And the more people realised where I was in my chaotic life, the more they opened up about how crazy theirs was too.
+We were able to start finding solutions for the crazy moments.
+Help each other out when things got difficult, and spread the word about how it was ok to admit that we weren’t actually available to work 9-5 every day, we couldn’t attend those breakfast networking events.
+But these things had no impact on how good we were at our jobs!
 In some cases, being able to let go of that guilt of trying to pretend we are as available as someone who is working full-time, with no commitments, actually makes us better, more focused – more productive and relaxed.
 How good does that sound?!

 79% of young fathers would prefer to choose their start and finish times but only 41% actually currently do.